She/They

 A tarot card reading setup with two upright cards, The Empress and the Three of Pentacles, and multiple cards spread in a fan held by a person's hand, including Knight of Pentacles.
 The cards are on a wooden table with a black and gold design, and there is a drawer with a red ribbon pull.

-My primary focus is working with people of color, including immigrant/diaspora communities and queer populations dealing with lifelong challenges like complex PTSD and intergenerational trauma.
+I work primarily with BIPOC and immigrant communities, including queer populations dealing with lifelong challenges like complex PTSD and inter/transgenerational trauma.

 I have over seven years of experience working in community mental health, supporting those struggling with panic attacks, self-harming behaviors, and suicidality.

-As a 2nd-gen South Asian clinician, I understand that pain and suffering often stem from systemic factors, including economic instability, immigration status, toxic work culture, gender dysphoria, racism, homophobia, bigotry, IPV/DV, and sexual violence.
+As a 2nd-gen South Asian American clinician, I understand that pain and suffering often stem from systemic factors, including wealth disparities, immigration enforcement, toxic work culture, gender dysphoria, anti-blackness, misogyny, structural violence, and heteronormativity.

 My approach to talk therapy is spacious, intuitive, and expansive yet aligned in the present, inviting moments of levity and humor.
 Every session builds upon the next, weaving in intrapsychic parts work, somatic explorations, and trauma-informed interventions.